“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 Thackeray nodded.

 “So everybody’s fine—?
 Good.
-Now, on the 6:46 express, we should be at the mission home in a little under two hours.”
+Taking the 6:46 express, we should be at the mission home in a little under two hours.”

 The cabarets were silent and dark.
-Empty Suntori beer crates were stacked up under the dark marquees.
+Empty Suntori beer crates were stacked under the dark marquees.

 As they walked by, Thackeray paused in his stride, glancing absentmindedly at Johnny Naka’s perch.
 Back in the shadows stood Mariko.
 She was wearing a pale blue kimono wrap.
 Her cheek was pressed against the cool cinder block.
 She started a bit seeing him.